Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: GenAI Usage Disclosure

+Github Copilot was used as a coding assistant with human review and validation of generated code.
+GenAI was not used in writing of the manuscript.

-\begin{acks} This work was supported by Eyes4ICU, a project funded by the European Union under the Horizon Europe Marie Sk\l{}odowska-Curie Actions, GA No. \href{https://doi.org/10.3030/101072410}{101072410}.
-We would like to acknowledge the support of Eye Square.
-Also, we would like to acknowledge Blickshift Analytics GMBH \cite{Blickshift_2024} for its support with software and eye tracking analysis.
+\begin{acks} This work was supported by Eyes4ICU, a project funded by the European Union under the Horizon Europe Marie Sk\l{}odowska-Curie Actions, GA No. \href{https://doi.org/10.3030/101072410}{101072410} and by LorAI - Low Resource Artificial Intelligence, a project funded by the European Union, GA No. \href{https://doi.org/10.3030/101136646}{101136646}.
+We would like to acknowledge the support of Eye Square and Blickshift Analytics GMBH \cite{Blickshift_2024} for its support with software and eye tracking analysis.

 \end{acks}